MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 In a call, remote collaborators can see everything you see – including holograms and the real world behind the holograms – and can add annotations, insert files into your world, and more.

 A good way to learn Remote Assist features and voice commands is to say "Remote Assist."
-When you’re in a call, the app will show what it believes you said by showing a check mark and "Remote Assist."
+When you’re in Remote Assist, the app will show what it believes you said by showing a check mark and "Remote Assist."
 Then, the app will show the name of each button, as you see in the previous video call screenshot.
 After a few seconds, these labels will automatically disappear.

 If you'd like to see the button labels after they disappear:
 - If you’re using Remote Assist on HoloLens, extend your arm and hover the ray over the buttons.